rxn4chemistry/nmr-to-structure/README.md

 ### Running the simulations

 Running the MestreNova script requires a .csv file containing SMILES of the molecules for which NMR spectra will be generated.
-This .csv file requires two columns, 'Smiles' and ...
+This .csv file requires one columns, `Smiles`.
+The index of the smiles is used to name the output files.
 An 'example.csv' is provided.
 To run the simulations run the following script:

 ```
 run_simulation --smiles_csv example/smiles.csv --out_folder example/simulation_out/1H --sim_type 1H --mnova_path <Absolute Path to your MestreNova executable> --script_path <Absolute path to the folder containing the MestreNova scripts>